 These sobering statistics reveal that there are many accidents that occur in Massachusetts each year and throughout the United States where a teen causes harm to himself or others.
-Those who are injured by teen drivers may turn to Massachusetts personal injury law firms such as the Boston personal injury firm of Jeffrey S. Glassman, LLC.
-However, while compensation can be comprehensive and include payment for lost wages, medical costs, pain and suffering and emotional distress, it cannot undue the pain of the injury or the loss of a child you love.
+Those who are injured by teen drivers may turn to Massachusetts personal injury law firms such as the Boston personal injury firm of Jeffrey Glassman Injury Lawyers.
+However, while compensation can be comprehensive and include payment for lost wages, medical costs, pain and suffering, and emotional distress, it cannot undo the pain of the injury or the loss of a child you love.
 As such, helping your teen to be a safe driver should be a primary goal of every parent.Helping Your Teen to be a Safe Driver

 The Centers for Disease Control (CDC) identify many different factors that contribute to the increased risk of car accidents for teen drivers.
 Among these factors are speeding, following too close to the car in front, consuming alcohol, underestimating the danger of driving situations and overestimating individual driving skills.
 The best way to help your teen to become a safe driver is to work with your teen to minimize these factors and to help your teen understand the responsibilities associated with driving a car.

 The CDC provides some suggestions for preventing teen crashes and helping teens to be safer drivers.
 Safety experts suggest, for instance, the use of comprehensive graduated driver's licensing systems.
 Under graduated licensing systems, teens do not get full driving privileges all at once but instead must work up to them.
 Parents can also impose their own graduated system, slowly allowing their children more and more freedom to drive later at night or longer distances.